 Each year, eleven Federal agencies, including NSF, NASA, and DoD, allocate 3% of their budget, through SBIR/STTR, to fund research activities that address a specific need of each agency.
 The SBIR/STTR programs are highly competitive and the application and proposal writing process can be daunting.
 Hiring a SBIR/STTR consultant can help you both navigate the proposal process and help you write and apply to the right agency.

-The SBIR/STTR Assistance Program is NYSTAR funded and helps eligible companies, based in New York State, hire a qualified SBIR/STTR consultant to help them develop a proposal.
+The SBIR/STTR Assistance Program was NYSTAR funded and helped eligible companies, based in New York State, hire a qualified SBIR/STTR consultant to help them develop a proposal.
 This program is administered by Cornell University’s Center for Regional Economic Advancement.
-The SBIR/STTR Assistance Program provides matching funding (usually 1:1), so awarded companies can hire a qualified SBIR/STTR consultant.
+The SBIR/STTR Assistance Program provided matching funding (usually 1:1), so awarded companies could hire a qualified SBIR/STTR consultant.

 Funded Startups